davidvalen95/ebuddy/readme.md

 ### Criteria

-to give the ultimate scoring towards a user by some set of criteria, we can use `multiplication factor by 10` for each of the criteria.
-The higher the priority will be multiplied by bigger factor

 #### 1. Total Average Weight
 the highest priority, but also having the smallest  maximum number among other criteria (max out of 5) hence need to be multiplied by factor of `10 000`